claudiotalarico/SV-design-verification-synthesis/README.md

 make waves SIM=questa
 ```

-Launching Questa this way opens an empty workspace, requiring you to manually add your desired signals.
+Launching Questa this way leaves the waveform viewer blank.
+You will need to manually add the desird signals.

 To do this, run the following command in the VSIM console: